 A) the state is equal to California AND B) the publisher is equal to Publisher Alpha OR Publisher Beta.

-Which means condition A has to always be true in order to connect the call AND either one of the two conditions in B must also be true.
+Which means condition A must always be true to connect the call AND either one of the two conditions in B must also be true.

 The following examples demonstrate how the system would evaluate the tag routing filters for calls with certain tags.